genkami/Ablisp/README.md

         return null
     }
     let x = cons_car(args)      // get the first argument
-    // allocates a new object in the "heap" (or a large Bash array) and store the result let xplus1 = new_num(num_value(x) + 1)
+    // allocates a new object in the "heap" (or a large Bash array) and stores the result let xplus1 = new_num(num_value(x) + 1)
     set_return_value(new_ok(xplus1))
     return null